-Accessible car parking must be located as close as practicable to the main entrance to the building and comply with the requirements of the relevant Australian Standard.
+Accessible car parking must be located as close as practicable to the main entrance to the building and comply with the requirements of AS/NZ 2890.6.

 At least one accessible parking space is to be provided at each development.
 More spaces may be required in accordance with the Building Code of Australia (BCA).